-We offer a free half-hour consultation regarding divorces.
+Contact our Santa Rosa family law firm to arrange for a consultation regarding your divorce.
 We will work to resolve issues by mutual agreement in an attempt to avoid or minimize costs or fees for litigation in court.
 The California Family Code governs spousal support.
 A judge has great discretion in determining what amount of support if any to award.
 This is why it is important to have a spousal support attorney who is there to represent your interests, so that you do not get short-changed.

 Our lead attorney, Daniel Beck, has over thirty years as a family law attorney.
 Mr. Beck can answer a variety of questions for you about California spousal support/alimony.
 These include:

 - How long can I get spousal support?

 - How much spousal support can I get?